Julianyepesos/CryptoSheet/README.md

 complicates predictions because the break-even date is affected by the price of not one, but two different crypocurrencies.
 The break-even date found is true explicitly if all factors remain constant, but that is not going to be the case.
 The break-even point can come sooner or later than predicted, but it gives us a decent time frame on when to expect to break even.

+# What would I do differently?
+I did not originally plan to estimate my break-even date, so I'm happy with my result.
+However, If I wanted to be more accurate, I would need to find a different way of calculating it.
+Since I currently depend on the average monthly earnings, the break-even date unfortunately only updates once a month.
+If I wanted to be more accurate, I could find a way to find the average earnings per day instead, and use that to find a formula that updates daily instead.